crystdang/crystina-dang-bstn-capstone/README.md

 Create a database:

-1. Ensure that your MySQL server is running.
+1. Ensure that your PostGres server is running.

-2. Create a new MySQL database for the project.
+2. Create a new PostGres database for the project.

 3. Create an .env file in the server using the .env.sample as an example.
-Update the database configuration in the .env file with your MySQL credentials and database name.
+Update the database configuration in the .env file with your PostGres credentials and database name.

 4. Run database migrations to create tables: